ibernabel/nicknameGenerator/README.md

-# nickNameGenerator
+# nicknameGenerator
-A simple script for practice that you can get the full name of person when introduce the name and lastname in a input text field.
+A simple program tha give you several nickname when introduce the name and lastname in a input text field.